hardbyte/python-can/doc/interfaces/udp_multicast.rst

 Supported Platforms
 -------------------

-It should work on must Unix systems (including Linux with kernel 2.6.22+) but currently not on Windows.
+It should work on most Unix systems (including Linux with kernel 2.6.22+) but currently not on Windows.

 Example
 -------